gvwilson/sensibleadventures/eimin-medef/eimin-medef.md

 said," then lowered them again.

 We sat there in silence for a few moments, looking down at the lemon trees.
-"It's just\..."
+"It's just..."
 I shook my head.
 I could feel tears waiting to happen---tears, at sixteen.
 I opened my eyes wide to dry them and tried to finish my sentence.
 "It's just that you're not Aphsi, so being *nif* doesn't matter.
-But for me\..."
+But for me..."
 I spread my hands.

 "Ah."
 He nodded his understanding.
 "So when Hediyeh---"